Fried Turkey Without Frying

-- 1 serrano sliced deseeded for less heat
+- 1 tbs serrano ( sliced deseeded for less heat)

-I'll do this a day ahead of time but it's not necessary.
+- I'll do this a day ahead of time but it's not necessary.
 Bird in clean sink stick your hand in birds butt and pull out anything in there.
 At the head is probably a bag of giblets under skin remove those too.
-Take any else off the bird like wire holding the legs together.
-Turn on cold water and wash inside and outside of bird.
+Take any else off the bird-like wire holding the legs together.
+Turn on cold water and wash inside and outside of the bird.
 Pat dry inside and out.

 - Get your smoker smoking to 300 degrees